floroz/learn-german/prepositions.md

 ---

-## 2. Prepositions that Always Take the Dative Case
+## 2. Präpositionen mit Dativ (Prepositions that Always Take the Dative Case)
 These prepositions are always followed by a noun or pronoun in the Dative case.
 Common ones include:
 *   **Aus** (from - origin, out of)